-Data Element Groups represent a set of data elements that may need to be collected more than once for a specific context (Reference §3.2.1 and §3.2.2 above).
-Multiple uses of the same DEG to collect the same data for another context are allowed by this rule and do not constitute a non-conforming use of the

-- 236 CORE-required Maximum Enrollment Data Set. - A DEG may be designated as required or optional for data collection.
-Within each DEG, Individual Data Elements are designated as required or optional for data collection. - When a DEG is designated as required, all the Individual Data Elements designated as required within the DEG must be collected by the health plan; Individual Data Elements designated as optional may be collected depending on the business needs of the health plan. - When a DEG is designated as optional, the collection of the optional DEG is at the discretion of the health plan.
-When a health plan exercises its discretion to collect an optional DEG, any included Individual Data Element designated as required must be collected. - Some required or optional Individual Data Elements are composed of one or more Sub-elements, where a Sub-element is designated as either required or optional for collection.
-When a health plan collects an optional Individual Data Element that is composed of one more optional Sub-element, the optional Sub- element may be collected at the discretion of the health plan.
-When a health plan collects a required Individual Data Element that is composed of one or more optional Sub-element, the optional Sub-element may be collected at the discretion of the health plan.
-When a health plan collects a required Individual Data Element that is composed of one or more optional Sub-elements, the optional Sub-element may be collected at the discretion of the health plan. - Not collecting an Individual Data Element identified as optional does not constitute a non-conforming use of the CORE-required Maximum Enrollment Data Set.

-The data elements in the CORE-required Maximum EFT Enrollment Data Set Companion Document are for new enrollments.
-When an enrollment is being changed or cancelled, the health plan must make available to the provider instructions on the specific procedure to accomplish a change in their enrollment

-256 or to cancel their enrollment.
+- 220 The CORE-required Maximum ERA Enrollment Data Set Companion Document lists all of the CORE- - 221 required maximum Individual Data Elements and data element descriptions, organized by categories of - information (Data Element Groups), e.g., Provider Information, Provider Identifiers Information, Federal - 223 Agency Information, Retail Pharmacy Information, Electronic Remittance Advice Information and - 224 Submission or its agent or vendors offering ERA enrollment when collecting ERA enrollment data either - 225 electronically or via a manual paper-based process.
+The Individual Data Element Name and its - associated description must not be modified. - Data Element Groups represent a set of data elements that may need to be collected more than once for - 228 a specific context (Reference §3.2.1 and §3.2.2 above).
+Multiple uses of the same DEG to collect the - same data for another context are allowed by this rule and do not constitute a non-conforming use of the - 230 CORE-required Maximum Enrollment Data Set. - A DEG may be designated as required or optional for data collection.
+Within each DEG, Individual Data Elements are designated as required or optional for data collection. - When a DEG is designated as required, all the required Individual Data Elements within the DEG must be collected by the health plan; Individual Data Elements designated as optional may be collected depending on the business needs of the health plan. - When a DEG is designated as optional, the collection of the optional DEG is at the discretion of the health plan.
+When a health plan exercises its discretion to collect an optional DEG, any included Individual Data Element designed as required must be collected. - Some required or optional Individual Data Elements are composed of one or more Sub-elements, where a Sub-element is designated as either required or optional for collection.
+When a health plan collects an optional Individual Data Element that is composed of one more optional Sub-elements, the optional Sub-element may be collected at the discretion of the health plan.
+When a health plan collects a required Individual Data Element that is composed of one or more optional Sub-elements, the optional Sub-element may be collected at the discretion of the health plan. - Not collecting an individual data element identified as optional does not constitute a non-conforming use of the CORE-required Maximum ERA Enrollment Data Set. - The data elements in the CORE-required Maximum ERA Enrollment Data Set Companion Document for - 248 new enrollments.
+When an enrollment is being changed or cancelled, the health plan must make - available to the provider instructions on the specific procedure to accomplish a change in their enrollment - or to cancel their enrollment.

-257 4.3.
-CORE Master Template for Collecting EFT Enrollment Data
+4.3.
+CORE Master Template for Collecting ERA Enrollment Data

-258 4.3.1.
+4.3.1.
 Master Template for Manual Paper-Based Enrollment